ingleankita/COMP-472-A1/README.md

 # COMP 472 Assignment 1

+Please note that we collaborated for our assignment 1 on Colab so to view our contribution history kindly refer to the colab links below.

 To run the .ipynb files, there are two ways:

 1. Run the files on colab using the below links: